-An advisor will respond to your message almost always within 48 hours (it may take a bit longer on weekends or holidays.)
+An advisor will respond to your message almost always within 72 hours (it may take longer after long weekends or holidays).
 You can also send appeals, petitions, etc., to this address.
 Please include your perm number in your message.

 You can call us at 805 893-2038, but please keep in mind that we always give first priority to students who come to our office.
 If you don't get through to one of our advising associates, you may want to consider coming to Cheadle Hall or sending an email.

 For more information on how our office works with students, check out our Welcome to Advising video!

 Also, Honors, pre-health, pre-law, and international student advisors are available in 1117 Cheadle.
 Dr. Stephen Blain is available to advise junior and senior pre-health students on an appointment basis: please come to Cheadle Hall or call (805) 893-2038 to schedule a meeting with Dr. Blain.